Trello vs Jira: Which one to choose? (2023)

 Watch option in Jira

-Their team collaboration features are more or less similar — both apps allow you to communicate about a specific task in the comments section and follow changes with the Watch option.
+Both Trello and Jira offer more or less similar team collaboration features — they allow you to communicate about a specific task in the comments section and follow changes with the Watch option.

-We’ve already mentioned that Trello’s distinct feature is its Kanban-style workspace.
+Trello is first and foremost a Kanban-style tool.
 The Kanban view allows you to track progress in one of the simplest ways possible — through boards, lists, and cards.

 Apart from the Kanban view, paid plan users can track progress in other views, such as: